itsjunetime/smserver/README.md

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).
-- AppSync Unified (probably) - Without this, the IPA may fail to install (according to early reports).
+- AppSync Unified (probably) - Without this, the .deb may fail to install (according to early reports).
 I'll look into removing this a dependency, but that's not a major priority right now.

 ## To Install
 This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
-You have two options for installing: The provided IPA or building from source.
-If you want to use the IPA, simply download it from the `ipa` subdirectory here.
-To build from source:
+You have two options for installing: Using the provided .deb or building from source.
+If you want to use the .deb, simply download it from the `package` subdirectory here.

+### To build from source and install as regular app:

 1. Clone this repository
-2. cd into the directory where the podfile is installed
+1. cd into the directory where the podfile is installed
-3. If cocoapods are not installed, run 'sudo gem install cocoapods'
+1. If cocoapods are not installed, run `sudo gem install cocoapods`
-4. Run 'pod intall'
+1. Run `pod intall`
-5. Open the .xcworkspace file in Xcode
+1. Open the .xcworkspace file in Xcode
+1. Connect your device
-6. Build and install the project!
+1. Build and install the project!

+### To build from source and install as .deb (system app):

+1. Clone this repository
+1. cd into the directory where the podfile is installed
+1. If cocoapods are not installed, run `sudo gem install cocoapods`
+1. Run `pod install`
+1. Open the .xcworkspace file in Xcode
+1. In the 'product' section of the menu bar, run 'clean build folder', then 'build for > running', then 'archive'
+1. When the archive window appears, right click on the archive and select 'show in finder'
+1. Right click on the .xcarchive file, and select 'show package contents'.
+1. Navigate to 'products' > 'Applications', and copy 'SMServer.app'
+1. Place the 'SMServer.app' package in the 'package/deb/Applications/' subdirectory of this cloned repository
+1. If you do not have `dpkg`, run `brew install dpkg` (if you don't have homebrew installed yet, then install that, and then run this step.)
+1. cd into the directory where the 'deb' folder is located
+1. Run `dpkg -b deb`, assuming that the 'deb' folder is still named 'deb'.
+This will produce a package named 'deb.deb'.
+You can rename it to whatever you want.
+1. Install the package that the last step created just as you would install a tweak.

-I would recommend building it yourself, since the IPA (under `ipa`) may not always be up to date with the source code, and I build it with Xcode-beta (so it may have issues that your build may not), but if you can't or would rather not, the IPA should be updated rather frequently, so it is also safe to use.
+I would recommend building it yourself, since the .deb (under `package`) may not always be up to date with the source code, and I build it with Xcode-beta (so it may have issues that your build may not), but if you can't or would rather not, the .deb should be updated rather frequently, so it is also safe to use.

 ## To run